ndy01/FCD-S22-62275/Grace_Brody/README.md

 ## Instructions for Use

-This project uses a _Grasshopper_ script&mdash; which is a file that contains the algorithm to generatively design our spaceframe.
-You must have Rhino X to open the `.3dm` file.
+This project uses a <a href="https://drive.google.com/file/d/1IQOZvJTd32Hmql3mc7BvDlo_Pof-2uAt/view?usp=sharing">Grasshopper Script</a>; which is a file that contains the algorithm to generatively design our spaceframe.
+You can use it in conjuction with the <a href="https://drive.google.com/file/d/1g947DVzAWE23Nptva18PhQjSoFiyp_rT/view?usp=sharing">Rhino 7 File </a> to see how to structure goes together.

+In Grasshopper, the structure uses a base curve that was generated in Rhino 7 using the "Sweep 2", "Project", and "Trim" commands.
+This surface is internalized in the Grasshopper file and will not need recreated.
+To make the script work, a <a href="https://drive.google.com/file/d/1PK4at0mnhMgRzYYU6OjgPazVxbAiFMui/view?usp=sharing">EPW File </a> for Pittsburgh's weather is needed.
+An input of the EPW is highlighted in the Grasshopper script.
+This file contains sun path information that controls the position of the sun based on the hour of the year.
+The position of the sun chnages the rotation of the exterior panels of the structure.
+The hour of the year can be changed with a slider that is highlighted in the Grasshopper Script.

+To arrive at the final design, a series of edits were conducted in Rhino 7.
+These steps are described in the <a href="https://drive.google.com/file/d/1g947DVzAWE23Nptva18PhQjSoFiyp_rT/view?usp=sharing">Rhino 7 File </a>

 **Dependencies**

-The _Grasshopper_ script uses:
+The <a href="https://drive.google.com/file/d/1IQOZvJTd32Hmql3mc7BvDlo_Pof-2uAt/view?usp=sharing">Grasshopper Script</a> uses:
   - Lunchbox
   - Ladybug
   - Pufferfish

-Install these dependencies and then open the `.gh` file in Rhino3D.
+Install these dependencies and then open the <a href="https://drive.google.com/file/d/1IQOZvJTd32Hmql3mc7BvDlo_Pof-2uAt/view?usp=sharing">Grasshopper Script</a> in Rhino3D.